Who was Philo of Carpasia and why do we care?

 There are two very useful articles on the Commentary by S. Sagot (1981)[8] and M.A.Barbara (2019).[9]

-We also have two Greek manuscripts containing a Letter to Eucarpius by Philo of Carpasia.
-This deserves a separate blog post.
+We also have two Greek manuscripts containing the Letter to Eucarpius by Philo of Carpasia.
+I will post a translation of this shortly.
+Update 24/09/24: This is also Letter 42 of Basil.
+See here.

 Finally there are also two fragments of an Ecclesiastical History by a certain Philo (CPG 7512) preserved in works ascribed to Anastasius of Sinai (7th century).
 A recent article and edition argues that the author should be identified with Philo of Carpasia.[10]